anasnadif/GenHack2024/README.md

 - Your privacy is our top priority.
 Data privacy will be ensured with openai’s policy through their encryption and compliance measures.

-- For full data privacy running the app localy, Zephyr-7b-beta can be used for similar performance but requires more than 16GBs in GPU.
+- For full data privac, the user can run the app localy using Zephyr-7b-beta for similar performance but would require at least 16GBs in GPU.

 ## Contributors